manojfst88/Spring-boot-microservices-docker-kubernetes/README.md

  ### Deploying applications in different environment using docker compose

 ## Section 3
-  ### Migrating H2 database to Mysql database
+  ### Migrating H2 database to PostGRESql database
-  ### Updating docker respective to connect with mysql database
+  ### Updating docker respective to connect with PostGRESql database